dplassgit/games/t100/crit/README.md

 ## Description

-"Critical mass" or "Chain reaction"-type game for one or two players.
+This is a "Critical mass" or "Chain reaction"-type game for one or two players.

+Use up/down/left/right to pick a cell, then enter to drop a "pellet".
+If there are too many pellets (more than 1 in the corners, 2 on the edges, or 3 internally), the cell "explodes" and spreads to the neighboring cells.

-crit.ba is for the T200/100/102/M10.
-It adjusts the display to show a nicer grid on the 200.
+CRIT.DO is for the 200/100/102/M-10.
+It adjusts the display to show a larger grid on the 200.

-CRITN.BA is for the NEC PC-8201/8300
+CRITN.DO is for the 8201/8300

-## AI-assistance
+## AI assistance

 I wrote a two-player version of the game, then worked with Google Gemini on the implementation of the computer player algorithm.
 The computer algorithm mostly came from Gemini.

 Gemini also wrote the "win" test.